vishalcoder0912/ai-careeerveda/docs/CODEBASE_AUDIT.md

 **Date:** 2026-07-23. **Mode:** no files modified except this report.
 **Package manager (auto-detected):** **npm** — `package-lock.json` in root, `admin/`, `backend/`; no `pnpm-lock.yaml`/`yarn.lock`/`bun.lockb`.

+> **Superseded on CI.** This report predates the move to Jenkins.
+Every
+> `.github/workflows/*` and Dependabot reference below describes a setup that no
+> longer exists; the gate is now `Jenkinsfile`, which promotes `dev` to `main`
+> only after lint, unit, e2e and build all pass.
+See the CI / CD section of the
+> README.
+The rest of the audit stands.

 ## Project shape

 Three independent npm packages, **not** an npm workspace (no `workspaces` field).
 Root scripts orchestrate the others via `npm --prefix`: